aspose-email-cloud/aspose-email-cloud-dotnet/docs/EmailApi.md

 <a name="AsFile"></a>
 ## AsFile

-**Description**: Converts Email model to specified format and returns as file.
+**Description**: Converts Email model to a specified format and returns as a file.

 **Returns:** File stream in specified format.